pierre-josselin/payday-2-ultimate-trainer-5/README-UC.txt

 However PAYDAY 2 has a basic anti cheat that detects some features.
 If you use them, you may be kicked from the lobby or have a CHEATER tag next to your name.
 This has no consequences and disappears automatically.

+[B]Why do I start heists with only 30% of my health ?[/B]

+This is due to the "Frenzy" skill of the "Fugitive" tree :
+[QUOTE]Basic (4 pt): You only get 30% of your maximum health and cannot heal above it [...].[/QUOTE]

+[URL="https://payday.fandom.com/wiki/Frenzy"]Payday Wiki - Fandom[/URL]

 [SIZE="5"][B]Usage[/B][/SIZE]

 [SIZE="4"]Open the menu[/SIZE]